openpreserve/jpylyzer/doc/README.md

 <!-- * `--self-contained` embeds css and images inside the file -->

 You will need a fairly recent version of *Pandoc* to make this work, as older versions do not support `markdown_phpextra` as an input format.

+## Stylesheet
+The stylesheet *jpylyzer.css* is based on John MacFarlane's [pandoc.css](http://johnmacfarlane.net/pandoc/demo/pandoc.css), with some adaptations.